|Hoplite Home Page

 |After clenching all the nails and pins, I

-covered everything generously with Plastic Wood, also filling in any
+covered everything generously with Plastic Wood, also

 likely gaps, steps, or other irregularities.
-After allowing that
+After

-to dry thoroughly (outside, phew!), I sanded again with the belt
+to dry thoroughly (outside, phew!), I sanded again with the

 |The front I covered with red denim (*before* attaching the rim!).
 Thin leather is preferable, but beyond my budget for this project, unfortunately.
 You'd need a c.
 36" diameter circle of c.
 2-ounce leather, not an easy thing to find.
 In any case, the denim went on better than I expected, just stretchy enough to be free of major puckers.
 After the glue dried I trimmed off the excess fabric and glued the rim in place, reinforcing it with small nails every few inches.
 Be careful not to get glue all over the lining, or to let nails poke out through the surface of the bowl!|